G 31 (Gabapentin 600 mg)

 Pill imprint G 31 has been identified as Gabapentin 600 mg.

-Gabapentin is used in the treatment of pain; peripheral neuropathy; anxiety; alcohol withdrawal; periodic limb movement disorder (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
+Gabapentin is used in the treatment of neuropathic pain; anxiety; alcohol withdrawal; diabetic peripheral neuropathy; postherpetic neuralgia (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
 Risk cannot be ruled out during pregnancy.
 Gabapentin 600 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - G 31